NIH COVID-19 Communities Responding Together

 Ensuring diversity in clinical trials

-In the United States, COVID-19 has struck racial and ethnic minority communities particularly hard.
-African American, Hispanic/Latino, and Native American people are four to five times more likely to be hospitalized with COVID- 19 than are white people.
+In the United States, COVID-19 has struck racially and ethnically diverse communities particularly hard.
+African American, Hispanic/Latino, and American Indian/Alaska Native people are four to five times more likely to be hospitalized with COVID-19 than are white people.
 1

-Participants in any clinical trial should represent the patients who will use the drug or vaccine being tested.
-But historically, clinical research studies excluded, or in some cases, exploited, minority populations.
-Today, many people of color remain distrustful of clinical research, or face other barriers to participation.
-NIH is committed to the inclusion of African American, Hispanic/Latino, and Native American communities in COVID-19 vaccine trials because it is essential for the development of vaccines that are safe and effective for these communities.
+Participants in any clinical trial should represent the variety of patients who will use the drug or vaccine being tested.
+But historically, clinical research studies excluded, or in some cases, exploited, communities of color.
+Today, many remain distrustful of clinical research, or face other barriers to participation.
+NIH is committed to the inclusion of Black or African American, Hispanic/Latino, and American Indian/Alaska Native communities in COVID-19 vaccine trials because it is essential for the development of vaccines that are safe and effective for these communities.

 The NIH wants to make sure that new vaccines and treatments work for everyone — not just for some.

-National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) video on the importance of participating in clinical trials, especially for underrepresented populations
+National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) video on the importance of participating in clinical trials, especially for underrepresented groups

-Fact sheet from the U.S. Food and Drug Administration’s Office of Minority Health about the importance of minority participation
+Fact sheet from the U.S. Food and Drug Administration’s Office of Minority Health and Health Equity about the importance of diverse participation

 Video on the importance of diversity when developing medical products, from the U.S. Food and Drug Administration (FDA)